esl-epfl/x-heep/README.md

 To use `X-HEEP`, we rely on either (a) `miniconda`, or (b) `virtual environment` enviroment.

+It has been tested only on `Ubuntu 20`, and we know it does NOT WORK on `Ubuntu 22`.

 Choose `1.a` or `1.b` to setup your enviroment.

 ## Miniconda